sora-xor/sora-docs/src/xst.md

 ![](/.gitbook/assets/polkaswap-show-only-synthetics.png)

 Consequently, you can swap those assets.
-You can swap XOR to XSTUSD and vice-versa like that:
+This is how to swap XOR to XSTUSD and vice-versa:

 ![](/.gitbook/assets/xstusd-demo1.png)